ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 ### CPython cross-build on x64 machine targeting ARM64

 CPython is an open-source project.
-Let's build [CPython](https://github.com/python/cpython) locally from sources in debug mode.
-We will in this example cross-compile CPython to the `ARM64` target.
-IN below example build machine is `x64`.
+There is native support in CPython for Windows on Arm starting with version 3.11.
+But in this learning path you will use a debug build of CPython.
+For this, you will build [CPython](https://github.com/python/cpython) locally from sources in debug mode on an `x86_64` machine and cross-compile it for a `ARM64` target.

-We will use Visual Studio `Developer Command Prompt for VS 2022` command line prompt with already set up VS environment.
+Use Visual Studio `Developer Command Prompt for VS 2022` command line prompt which is already set up VS environment.
 Go to `Start` and search for `"Developer Command Prompt for VS 2022"`.
-When you execute prompt you should see:
+You should see a prompt as shown below:

 ```console
 **********************************************************************